Blood pressure test

 The nurse or technician taking your blood pressure can tell you what your blood pressure is immediately after the test is over.
 Your doctor may discuss what the results mean if your blood pressure test shows that you have high or low blood pressure.

-If your doctor thinks you may have high or low blood pressure and is trying to decide the best treatment options for you, you may need to have two or three follow-up appointments to have your blood pressure checked.
+If your doctor thinks you may have high or low blood pressure and is trying to decide the best treatment options for you, you'll need to have at least three follow-up appointments to have your blood pressure checked.
 This is because your blood pressure can vary from moment to moment and day to day.
-Also for this reason, you may be given multiple blood pressure tests during one visit.
+Also for this reason, you'll be given multiple blood pressure tests during one visit.
+This is most frequently done in a quiet setting with automated devices that record a series of blood pressure measurements over a few minutes and average the values.

 Tracking your blood pressure readings